vtortola/RedisClient/README.md

 [Read more about connection management](//github.com/vtortola/RedisClient/wiki/Connection-management).

 ### Binding parameters
+Although is possible to use RedisClient composing strings dynamically, it is unrecommended.
+Providing command templates will increase the performance since then the command execution plan can be cached.

 Parameter binding works passing an object which properties will be bind to the command parameters, identified by a starting '@'.
 Only [integral types](https://msdn.microsoft.com/en-us/library/exx3b86w(v=vs.80).aspx), `String`, `DateTime` and their `IEnumerable<>` are supported.
 Commands should always start by a Redis command or a procedure alias.

 ```cs